 In the state of Florida, there are many ways to be charged for the possession, purchase, or use of a weapon or firearm.
+An experienced criminal defense attorney can help to to understand everything you need to know.
 Here are a few of the most common weapons crimes:

 Carrying a Concealed Firearm in Florida